austinjb995/Personal-Website-Flask-App/README.md

 ---

 This Project is still a WIP and may not work fully.
-Some features like the About This Site, message board, and Contact Me do not work.
+Some features like the About This Site, message board, and Contact Me do not work/have not been fully implemented.
 I have gotten this site working fully on the e621 API and EmulatorJS up and running.
+I will update this ReadMe as I go along with this project.

 ## Overview